 Both funds are wholesale manage funds that are not accessible to everyday investors like you and me- but by InvestNow pooling together many investors, they have made it accessible to the everyday investor.
 Otherwise- the minimum investment directly into these funds is $500,000- InvestNow slashes that minimum to $250.

 Full disclosure- I invest a large proportion of my funds on the InvestNow platform into the Vanguard International Shares Select Exclusions Index Fund.

-There are other Vanguard funds hiding on InvestNow aswell- Take one of my other investments for example- I’ve invested in the US500 Index fund offered by Smartshares.
+There are other Vanguard funds hiding on InvestNow as well- Take one of my other investments, for example- I’ve invested in the US500 Index fund offered by Smartshares.
 The SmartShares S&P500 fund is 100% invested in the Vanguard S&P 500 ETF.
-The difference being that the SmartShares S&P 500 charges a fee of 0.34%, while the Vanguard fund charges a 0.03% fee.
+The difference is that the SmartShares S&P 500 charges a fee of 0.34%, while the Vanguard fund charges a 0.03% fee.
 So in a perfect world, it makes sense to invest directly rather than through Smartshares on the InvestNow platform.

 That’s a markup on fees of 0.31% by SmartShares.

 Take note- I don’t invest any new money into the SmartShares US500 fund anymore- I have enough exposure to the US market through the other Vanguard fund- I just haven’t got around to selling out of the fund.

 SuperLife is another investment platform that offers access to a range of funds.
 SuperLife is a good platform, they have no signup fee, no transfer fee, and no withdrawal fee, but do charge a $12 annual fee ($30 if you invest your KiwiSaver).
 They offer around 40 different funds ranging in fees starting from 0.39%- some of which are Vanguard funds masquerading as SmartShare funds masquerading as Superlife funds.